 The basis for the micromechanical model: The electron microscope reveals the microstructure of the brick.
 (Source: Kariem, H., Kiefer, T., Hellmich, C., Gaggl, W., Steiger-Thirsfeld, A., & Füssl, J. (2020).
 EDX/XRD-based identification of micrometer-sized domains in scanning electron micrographs of fired clay.
 Materials and Structures, 53(4), 1-20.)

 The first step was to analyze the microstructure of the brick and then develop mathematical models to describe its properties.
 Now that has been completed, three virtual test labs are being set up for different test areas: Ceramics (microstructure optimization), mechanics (design optimization) and production (production process optimization).
 “With the help of computer simulations, we can quickly determine which change produces the desired effect.
 We are then in a position to optimize brick products and systems efficiently and in a more targeted manner”, Jäger says.

 For example, if the aim is to improve thermal conductivity, first of all a digital diagram of the brick is made and then a formula for the clay is developed.
 Once the mathematical model is formulated, researchers begin testing various parameters, such as porosity and the hole pattern.
 This enables them to determine how these parameters influence the thermal conductivity, which in turn helps to optimize the product.
 Having arrived at the optimum solution, the first prototype is made.
-The length of this process depends on the complexity and the specific requirements and is complicated by the fact that bricks always have multiple functions to fulfil, including sound insulation, load-bearing capacity, and fire protection.
+The length of this process depends on the complexity and the specific requirements and is complicated by the fact that bricks always have multiple functions to fulfill, including sound insulation, load-bearing capacity, and fire protection.